Netlia/documentation/DeviceComunication/DeviceComunication.md

 #### 4th byte - message category

-This byte specifies the category of the downlink to be sent.
+This byte specifies the category of the downlink message the server needs to respond with.
 The category can take on the following values:

 | Value of header's 4th Byte | Description             |
 |----------------------------|-------------------------|